MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 ---
-title: "Generate insights by mapping your data to custom data entities and fields​"
+title: "Map your data to custom entities and fields"
 description: "Learn how to generate insights by mapping your data to custom data entities and fields​."
 keywords: ""
-ms\.date: 2/7/2019
+ms\.date: 2/8/2019
 ms.service:
   - "dynamics-365-ai"
 ms.topic: article